FineUploader/fine-uploader/server/readme.md

 # Server-Side Notes & Requirements #

 ## Handling the request ##
-For user agents that do not support the File API (IE9 and older, Android 2.3.x and older, and very old versions of other browsers), Fine Uploader will send the file in the body of a multipart encoded POST request.
-The filename will be encoded in the request, but the parameters will be available in the query string only.
+Fine Uploader will send the file in the body of a multipart encoded POST request.
+The filename will be encoded in the request, along with the parameters.

-For user agents that do support the File API, Fine Uploader will send an XHR POST request.
-The file will be streamed, and the filename, along with all parameters, will be available in the query string.

 <br/>
 ## Request Format Options ##
 * If you would like to ensure multipart encoded requests are sent, regardless of the browser, you must set the `forceMultipart` request option.
+This is set by default as of Fine Uploader 3.2.
+If this option is set to false, browsers that support the File API will stream the file in a POST request, while all other browsers will fall back to a multipart encoded request, created by a form submission in a hidden iframe for each file.
 * If you would like to ensure all parameters are sent in the request body (instead of the query string), you must set the `paramsInBody` request option (which will also force all requests to be multipart encoded as well).
+This is set by default, as of Fine Uploader 3.2.
+If this option is set to false, all parameters will be included in the query string instead.
 * For more information about request parameters, see the main project readme and [this blog post about setting your own custom parameters](http://blog.fineuploader.com/2012/12/setparams-is-now-much-more-useful-in-31.html) along with [this post about how parameters are specified in the request](http://blog.fineuploader.com/2012/11/include-params-in-request-body-or-query.html).